-If you have children who are in their Junior and Senior years of high school who would like to volunteer on our campus please see our volunteer coordinator.
+If you have children who are in their Junior and Senior years of high school and would like to volunteer on our campus please see our volunteer coordinator.
 Volunteers who work in classrooms with students have specific reference and fingerprint requirements.
 Because we desire all of our volunteers to be productive and value student safety we ask that siblings younger than this age not volunteer on campus.
 If you have other children who do not attend school on Fridays they should not be visiting our campus unless they are applying to volunteer status according to the above guidelines.
 Pre-school children cannot be safely supervised during parent volunteer times.
-For this reason they should not be brought to campus if their parent is working.
+For this reason they should not be brought to campus if their parent is volunteering.
+Please remember: school dress code applies to all volunteers, alumni, and siblings.